BurkhardHeim/cvsToWx/README.md

            fourier3 (x) = (sin((head fofourier2)*x)+ sin ((last (take 2 fofourier3))*x) + sin ((last fofourier3)*x))

            fourier123 (x) = (fourier1 x + fourier2 x + fourier3 x)*(1/90)
-Remarkably fourier123 (x) Reihen und spalten are the same fucntion that proves the thing behaves a little bit like a magic square as plottedn below MQ3Rows = MQ3Collums ,a periodic function to explore.
+Remarkably fourier123 (x) Reihen und spalten are the same function which as a argument the thing behaves a little bit like a magic square as plottedn below MQ3Rows = MQ3Collums ,a periodic function to explore.